Meidimax99/ZehnerBot/README.md

 pip install -r requirements.txt
 ```

-## Save your API key
+### Save your API key
-create a file called .env in the working directory and save your discord & Open AI api key like this
+1. create a file called .env in the working directory
+2. save your discord & Open AI api key like this
 ```
 DISCORD_API_KEY='your-api-key'
 OPEN_AI_KEY='your-api-key'